-The subtransmission assessment indicates that the Generating Facility does not contribute to overloads on subtransmission facilities under normal, single, and multiple contingency conditions.
+The subtransmission assessment indicates that the Generating Facility contributes to overloads on subtransmission facilities under normal, single, and multiple contingency conditions.
 The details of the analysis with overload level information, and associated recommended mitigation, is provided in the corresponding Subtransmission Assessment Report.
 Provided below is a summary of this information.

-- I. Normal Conditions
+I. Normal Conditions

-- No thermal overloads have been identified

-- II.
+II.
 Single Contingency

-- No thermal overloads have been identified

-- 2. Power Flow Non-Convergence
+2. Power Flow Non-Convergence